Enjoy our 10 Questions interview with UK-Based Ghanaian Singer Sofie.

 2. What are your thoughts on the current state of music in Ghana?

 I feel that the music scene in Ghana is growing very rapidly and especially now more than ever before.
 Some artists that were underground are now getting more recognition (shout out to Kwesi Arthur) which is cool to see and honestly a lot of people in the underground music scene really inspire me.
 It’s so refreshing to listen to all the music coming out and I feel honored to be a part of all this.

 3. How was the feeling like performing at Chalewote in the summer of 2017?

 It was incredible.
 One of the craziest things I’ve ever done/ experienced in my entire life, I’ll always remember that day.
 It was the biggest crowd I’ve ever played to.
 The energy was so high, I was interacting with the crowd, they were feeling my music.
 I also got to perform at the Yoyotinz shrine earlier on in the day.
 Blessings.

 4. How do you separate yourself from other artists and how would you describe your own style?

 It’s not really so much about me “separating” myself from other artists, I don’t really think about that much.
-It’s about me always being myself because everyone is unique and everyone is their own intricate thinker and if you’re always yourself that will always show through, however at the same time we have to realise that everything is relatable and no matter how different or distant you may feel we’re all connected and we’re always going to be one.
-I just enjoy writing songs, rapping, producing and playing instruments, I’m ever changing as we all are and I think that’s going to reflect in the art I share.
+It’s about me always being myself because everyone is unique and everyone is their own intricate thinker and if you’re always yourself that will always show through, however at the same time we have to realize that everything is relatable and no matter how different or distant you may feel we’re all connected and we’re always going to be one.
+I just enjoy writing songs, rapping, producing, and playing instruments, I’m ever-changing as we all are and I think that’s going to reflect in the art I share.
 When I think of my style, I picture waves.